pomochieng/Jilinde-App/README.md

 **Milestones:**

-  ..*Meet Stakeholders (Clinical Officer, Nurse, Police, Counsellor , Lawyer, Human Rights Defender, survivor.)
+  ...*Meet Stakeholders (Clinical Officer, Nurse, Police, Counsellor , Lawyer, Human Rights Defender, survivor.)..

-  ..*Identify a developer and designer.
+  ...*Identify a developer and designer..

-  ..*Collect learning resources.
+  ...*Collect learning resources..

-  ..*Draw flow Chart of Occurrence.
+  ...*Draw flow Chart of Occurrence..

-  ..*Design a Paper Prototype.
+  ...*Design a Paper Prototype..

-  ..*Determine Language and Framework to develop the App.
+  ...*Determine Language and Framework to develop the App..

-  ..*Develop a Minimum Viable Product.
+  ...*Develop a Minimum Viable Product..

 Task to complete for each Milestone:

 **Meet Stakeholders (Clinical Officer, Nurse, Police, Counsellor , Lawyer, Human Rights Defender, Survivors)**

-  ..*Find out what are their roles in the sector.
+  ...*Find out what are their roles in the sector..

 **Identify a developer and designer.**

-  ..*To seek guidance on development language and design options.
+  ...*To seek guidance on development language and design options..

-  ..*Understand in depth what the application entails and would require.
+  ...*Understand in depth what the application entails and would require..

 **Collect learning resources.**

-  ..*The Do’s and Don’ts of sexual abuse, understanding of different Languages to be used in App development, Identify Video’s and resources to be used to create awareness in the app.
+  ...*The Do’s and Don’ts of sexual abuse, understanding of different Languages to be used in App development, Identify Video’s and resources to be used to create awareness in the app..

 **Draw flow Chart of Occurrence.**

-  ..*Show in depth understanding of app processes.
+  ...*Show in depth understanding of app processes..

 **Design a Paper Prototype.**

-  ..*For accurate app design and testing user interface.
+  ...*For accurate app design and testing user interface.

 **Determine Language and Framework to develop the App.**

-  ..*After compiling all the resources, a decision will be made on language and framework to be used.
+  ..*After compiling all the resources, a decision will be made on language and framework to be used..

-  ..*Develop a Minimum Viable Product.
+  ...*Develop a Minimum Viable Product..

- ..*Develop a working prototype to show the App’s potential.
+ ...*Develop a working prototype to show the App’s potential..

 *Contributor channels will include the following:* **Github, Slack, Whatsapp, Telegram, Google hangouts.**